 If your shares are held in street name and you do not instruct your broker on how to vote your shares, your broker, in its discretion, may either leave your shares unvoted or vote your shares on routine matters.
 Only Proposal 2 (ratifying the appointment of our independent registered public accounting firm) is considered a routine matter.
-Proposal 1 (election of directors), Proposal 3 (approval of the advisory vote on executive compensation), Proposal 4 (approval of the frequency of future advisory votes on executive compensation) and Proposal 5 (approval of the 2021 Equity Incentive Plan) are not considered routine matters, and without your instruction, your broker cannot vote your shares as to those proposals.
+Proposal 1 (election of directors), Proposal 3 (advisory vote on executive compensation) and Proposal 4 (approval of an amendment and restatement of the 2021 Equity Incentive Plan) are not considered routine matters, and without your instruction, your broker cannot vote your shares as to those proposals.
 If your broker returns a proxy but does not vote your shares, this results in a "broker non-vote."
 Broker non-votes will be counted as present for the purpose of determining a quorum.
-However, as brokers do not have discretionary authority to vote on Proposal 1, Proposal 3, Proposal 4 or Proposal 5, broker non-votes will not be counted for the purpose of determining the number of votes cast on such proposals.
+However, as brokers do not have discretionary authority to vote on Proposal 3 or Proposal 4, broker non-votes will not be counted for the purpose of determining the number of votes cast on such proposals.

-Votes will be counted by the inspector of election appointed for the meeting, who will separately count: with respect to the election of directors, "For" and "Withhold" votes and, with respect to other proposals, votes "For" and "Against," abstentions and, if applicable, broker non-votes.
-Abstentions will be counted towards the vote total for Proposal 2, and will have the same effect as "Against" votes.
+Votes will be counted by the inspector of election appointed for the meeting, who will separately count, with respect to the election of directors, "For" and "Withhold" votes and, with respect to other proposals, votes "For" and "Against," abstentions and, if applicable, broker non-votes.

+Abstentions will be counted towards the vote total for Proposal 2, Proposal 3 and Proposal 4, and will have the same effect as "Against" votes.
 Broker non-votes, although counted toward the quorum requirement, will not be counted towards the vote total for any proposal.